 'Cookies' are small pieces of text data that a web server can store on, and later retrieve from, a user's computer.
 They do not personally identify you, but do identify your browser.
 Cookies can be either 'persistent' or 'session' based.
 Persistent cookies are stored on your computer, contain an expiration date, and may be used to track your browsing behaviour upon return to the issuing web site.
 Session cookies are short-lived, are used only during a browsing session, and expire when you shut down your browser.

-The RMS website uses persistent cookies.
-They record your preferences in relation to your use of the site and provide us with other information about your enquiry that allows us to recognise your browser if you return to the RMS website in the future.
-This enables the RMS to present information that may be most relevant to you based on your previous visits.
-They also assist the RMS to understand what parts of the site users find the most useful and improve the effectiveness of the website.
+These websites use persistent cookies.
+They record your preferences in relation to your use of the site and provide us with other information about your enquiry that allows us to recognise your browser if you return to the websites in the future.
+This enables us to present information that may be most relevant to you based on your previous visits.
+They also assist us to understand what parts of the site users find the most useful and improve the effectiveness of the websites.

-The cookies on the RMS site do not read the information on your hard drive.
+The cookies on the websites do not read the information on your hard drive.
 They do not make your computer perform any actions or make your computer send information to any other computer via the internet.
-The RMS makes no attempt to associate cookies with users' names or identities.
+We make no attempt to associate cookies with users' names or identities.
 Our server cannot find out your name or email address, or anything about your computer, by using cookies.

 Each time that a user visits a website using this technology, the system records the advertisement that was served, the pages visited, and the time spent on the site.
 The system does not record any personal information (names, addresses, phone numbers, credit card numbers, and so on) and cannot tell which other similarly enabled sites a user has visited.

 Most browsers are set by default to accept cookies, however you can configure your computer to determine how you would prefer to interact with cookies across the internet.
 You may wish to set your browser to notify you when you receive a cookie, giving you the chance to decide whether or not to allow each cookie on to your hard drive, or to block cookies altogether.
-However, if you decide to not accept cookies set by this web site, some of the RMS web pages may not display properly or you may not be permitted to access certain information.
+However, if you decide to not accept cookies set by our websites, some of the web pages may not display properly or you may not be permitted to access certain information.